Puerto Rico

 Vieques, Culebra and the Wider Island

-The offshore islands of Vieques and Culebra offer some of the Caribbean’s most pristine beaches, clear water and a quieter, unspoiled character, while the mountainous interior around towns like Ponce, the historic southern city, and the western surf town of Rincón broaden the territory’s range considerably.
-This adds island, mountain and regional dimensions to the offering.
+Vieques and Culebra offer some of the Caribbean’s most pristine beaches and clearest water, with a quieter, unspoiled character.
+Inland, the mountain interior, the historic southern city of Ponce and the western surf town of Rincón broaden the range considerably.

-These locations suit travel, lifestyle, luxury, commercial and documentary work, and any project needing pristine beaches or regional character.
-Island and remote filming calls for planning around ferry and boat access, accommodation, equipment transport and, in some areas such as parts of Vieques, environmental considerations.
-Hoodlum handles the island logistics, transport and permissions so these beautiful and varied locations become workable filming days across the wider territory.
+These suit travel, lifestyle, luxury, commercial and documentary work.
+Island shooting means planning around ferry and boat access, accommodation capacity, equipment transport and, in parts of Vieques, environmental considerations tied to the former military land.
+Hoodlum handles the island logistics, transport and permissions so the schedule holds.

 Entry, Visas and Crew Documentation